sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

   > Once you see the makeup of these **objects** - including the **properties**, **methods** and **events** they provide - it will be simple to implement your own HTTP servers and clients.

   - The http.ClientRequest Object
+  > The `ClientRequest` object is created internally when you call `http.request() when building an HTTP client.
+This object is intended to represent the request
+  > while it is in progress to the server.
+You use the `ClientReq uest` object to initiate, monitor and handle the response from the server.
+  >
+  > The `ClientRequest` object implements `Writeable` stream, so it provides all the functionalityof a `Writable` stream object.
+For example, you can use the
+  > `write()` method write to the `ClientRequest` object as well as pipe a `Readable` stream into it.
+  >
+  > To implement a `ClientRequest` object, you call to `http.request()` with the following syntax:
+  > `http.request(options, callback)`
+  >
+  > The `options` parameter is an object whose properties define how to open and send the client HTTP request to the server.
+Re: Options that can be specified when
+  > creating a `ClientRequest` object.

   - The http.ServerResponse Object
   - The http.IncomingMessage Object
   - The HTTP Server Object